SnehaKarthikeyan/problems/README.md

 Input:

-8
+8\n
-Readers expect what they already know to be at the beginning of a sentence Effective writers use a variety of types of sentences If thought corrupts language, language can also corrupt thought Make your sentences more interesting by having some sentences which are very short Effective sentences are careful to use the right conjunction The goal of an argumentative essay is to convince readers Compare and contrast essays examine similarities and differences The chief ingredients of a good essay include not only the content and your arguments
+Readers expect what they already know to be at the beginning of a sentence\n Effective writers use a variety of types of sentences\n If thought corrupts language, language can also corrupt thought\n Make your sentences more interesting by having some sentences which are very short\n Effective sentences are careful to use the right conjunction\n The goal of an argumentative essay is to convince readers\n Compare and contrast essays examine similarities and differences\n The chief ingredients of a good essay include not only the content and your arguments

 Output: